8/4/2012 0 Comments

 When a knitter visits an island known for pastoral settings with contented wandering sheep, it is a logical assumption that there may be a run-in with wool.
 Last weekend we spent an idyllic extra long weekend on Salt Spring Island.
 Our main reason for the visit had nothing to do with yarn, but it was certainly in the back of my mind that I might find some unique hand-spun and hand-dyed skeins.
 Pottery and art were also a possibility, as Salt Spring is full of accomplished artists and artisans.

 As the door to my favorite island gallery closed behind us, my eyes were already scanning the walls to see if I was going to be inspired by what hung there.
 I charged ahead of Jon, eager to do a quick once-around before I got down to the business of serious inspection.
-I noticed the young boy sitting with some crayons and paper on the floor, waiting for a parent I guessed.
+I noticed a young boy sitting with some crayons and paper on the floor, waiting for a parent I guessed.
 He seemed very content.
 As I passed by, I heard him greet Jon with a polite but determined "Hello".
 Jon can never resist a child and he slowed at the invitation.

 "Hello to you", I heard him reply.
 "How are you doing"?